 Limitations of Application Virtualization

 Truly, the limitations to application virtualization are few; however, there are a few reasons why it may be difficult to create a virtualized counterpart.
-Mostly, the fact that not all software can be virtualized means that programmers are consistently attempting to come up with new and better ways to create and code their apps and programs, including raw data, in order to access it more efficiently via application virtualization.
-In addition, some types of software’s just require a heavy integration with their OS’s making them difficult to alter for virtualization.
+Mostly, the fact that not all software can be virtualized means that programmers are consistently attempting to come up with new and better ways to create and code their apps and programs, including raw data, in order to access them more efficiently via application virtualization.
+In addition, some types of software just require a heavy integration with their OS making them difficult to alter for virtualization.
 Lastly, software licensing and application virtualizing can cause many pitfalls because of the fact that application virtualization software and the applications themselves must both be correctly licensed before use.

 Benefits of Application Virtualization

-While these limitations may seem startling, the truth is that he benefits far outweigh the frequency of these limitations having an effect.
+While these limitations may seem startling, the truth is that the benefits far outweigh the frequency of these limitations having an effect.
 For example, using application virtualization will help your application run in environments that are not typically suited to run the native application, for example: when you choose to run a program in compatibility mode in Windows, run an additional older operating system with newer software, or use WINE to allow certain Windows applications to run on Linux.
 Not only can it help with compatibility, it also uses fewer resources than a separate virtual machine would, meaning it can reduce your system integration costs and administration costs, maintaining a common software baseline across multiple computers with a network.
 Finally, improved security can be obtained by isolating these applications away from the main operating system, providing for a safe and secure work environment.

 Author Roger Willhelm blogs for various tech sites about virtualization technology and supports several organizations, like the Association of Information Technology Professionals (AITP).
 Roger also supports other groups that help to develop security initiatives within the virtualization space.